Want to know how to play bumper pool? Maybe you are unsure of the bumper pool setup? Or maybe who goes first?

 If they miss that shot, the other player comes to the table and tries to pot their shot.

 This will continue until someone has potted all their balls.

-There are some rules that state you can have more than one of your balls in play at any one time.
+There are some rules of bumper pool that state you can have more than one of your balls in play at any one time.